aeternity/documentation-hub/docs/getting-started/coding-locally-with-aeproject/README.md

 │   └── exampleTest.js
 ```

-- contracts - directory in which the developer can create contracts
+* contracts - directory in which the developer can create contracts
-   - `ExampleContract.aes` -  a sample smart contract
+    + `ExampleContract.aes` - an examplary smart contract
-- deployment - directory that contains the deployment scripts
+* deployment - directory that contains the deployment scripts
-   - `deploy.js` - an examplary deployment script
+    + `deploy.js` - an examplary deployment script
-- docker - directory with docker configuration files
-- integrations - directory with contract settions
-- test - directory that contains the unit test scripts
+* test - directory that contains the unit test scripts
-    - `exampleTest.js` - an examplary test script coming with the init
+    + `exampleTest.js` - an examplary unit test script

 ## Creating the ```HelloWorld.aes``` smart contract
-Following up on our previously written **HelloWorld** smart contract, we will update our contract to add a wallet address and also retrieve our smart contract informations.
-The first thing we will do is to create the `HelloWorld.aes` file using the code below:
+Following up on our previously written **HelloWorld** smart contract, we make the following chages to the contract: add a wallet address to the `state`, update the `say_hello` function, and create `get_info` function to retrieve our smart contract data.

+The first step is to create the `HelloWorld.aes` file:
 ```bash
 touch ./contracts/HelloWorld.aes
 ```
-Now we need to start coding our smart contract.
+Now we can write Sophia codes in our newly created file.
 The entire code of our ```HelloWorld.aes``` is:
 ```aes
 contract HelloWorld =